A handy guide to the divorce process with some top tips on what to expect through the journey.

 An annulment is made on the grounds that the marriage is void, or voidable.
 There are several circumstances which would void a marriage, such as mental incapacity, duress or if the marriage has not been consummated.

 Unfortunately, there is no such thing as a quick divorce.
 Even an uncontested and straight forward divorce can take around six months.
-Each case is different and there is no "one size fits all" approach.
-The time scales can vary dramatically and is usually dependent upon how long it takes for the financial matters to conclude.

 In cases where there have been instances of domestic abuse, it may be necessary to obtain a Non Molestation Order (Injunction) or an Occupation Order to give a party sole occupation of the former family home.